fedora-infra/fedocal/doc/deployment.rst

             sys.path.insert(0, '/srv/fedocal/')

          Adapt the path to your configuration

+.. seealso:: Within the sources of fedocal is a ``fedocal.wsgi`` which
+             can be used as a template for your own wsgi.

 Then restart apache and you should be able to access the website on